Arachne/Verifier/docs/index.md

 Documentation
 =============

 This extension is here to provide easy annotation-based verification whether given action is available or not.
-The most tipical use-case is authorization (see Arachne/SecurityAnnotations) but you can write your own handlers as well.
+The most typical use-case is authorization (see Arachne/SecurityAnnotations) but you can write your own handlers as well.

 Instalation